Antenna

 - field:

-A numpy array of shape (numAntenna x 2 x n x m) containing the field information for each antenna element and each one of
+A NumPy array of shape (n x m x numAntenna x 2) containing the field information for each antenna element and each one of

 - locFactor:

-A numpy array of shape (numAntenna x n x m) containing the location factor.
-For more information please refer to 3GPP TR 38.901 equation 7.5-22.
+A NumPy array of shape (n x m x numAntenna) containing the location factor.
+For more information please refer to 3GPP TR 38.901 equations 7.5-28 and 7.5-29.

 - Return type: